Thenlie/mdnman/lib/html/global_attributes/itemscope/index.md

 ---
-title: itemscope
+title: HTML itemscope global attribute
+short-title: itemscope
-slug: Web/HTML/Global_attributes/itemscope
+slug: Web/HTML/Reference/Global_attributes/itemscope
 page-type: html-attribute
 spec-urls: https://html.spec.whatwg.org/multipage/microdata.html#attr-itemscope
 ---

 {{HTMLSidebar("Global_attributes")}}

-**`itemscope`** is a boolean [global attribute](/en-US/docs/Web/HTML/Global_attributes) that defines the scope of associated metadata.
+**`itemscope`** is a boolean [global attribute](/en-US/docs/Web/HTML/Reference/Global_attributes) that defines the scope of associated metadata.
 Specifying the **`itemscope`** attribute for an element creates a new item, which results in a number of name-value pairs that are associated with the element.

-A related attribute, [`itemtype`](/en-US/docs/Web/HTML/Global_attributes/itemtype), is used to specify the valid URL of a vocabulary (such as [schema.org](https://schema.org/)) that describes the item and its properties context.
+A related attribute, [`itemtype`](/en-US/docs/Web/HTML/Reference/Global_attributes/itemtype), is used to specify the valid URL of a vocabulary (such as [schema.org](https://schema.org/)) that describes the item and its properties context.
 In each of the following examples, the vocabulary is from [schema.org](https://schema.org/).

 Every HTML element may have an `itemscope` attribute specified.
 An `itemscope` element that does not have an associated `itemtype` must have an associated `itemref`.